cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_role.html.markdown

 * `assume_role` - (Optional) Defines the role to switch to at login via [`SET ROLE`](https://www.postgresql.org/docs/current/sql-set-role.html).

+* `parameters` - (Optional) Defines role parameters as map of strings.
+  * `createrole_self_grant` - (Optional) If a user who has CREATEROLE but not SUPERUSER creates a role, and if this is set to a non-empty value, the newly-created role will be granted to the creating user with the options specified.
+Since Postgresql 16.

 ## Import Example

 `postgresql_role` supports importing resources.
 Supposing the following